 Are Kris Jenner And Corey Gamble Back Together?
-‘KUWTK’ Momager And Her Boytoy Pack On PDA At Charity Event
+‘KUWTK’ Momager And Her ‘Boytoy’ Pack On PDA At Charity Event

 — Anny well (@repind2) May 7, 2017

-According to the breakup report from Radar, public eye was last treated to the couple’s appearance during Valentine’s Day and have called it quits not long afterwards.
+According to the breakup report from Radar, public eye was last treated to the couple’s appearance during Valentine’s Day and have called it quits not long afterward.

 Apparently, Kris asked Corey for some space in what has seemingly sounded like her sacrifice for her family.